 Well, here’s the first episode.

-The show is mainly a chance for the three of us to talk about Call of Cthulhu, Lovecraft, horror games in general, horror films and anything else that interests us.
+This is mainly a forum for the three of us to talk about Call of Cthulhu, Lovecraft, horror games in general, horror films and anything else that interests us.
 We will have a specific theme for each episode — this week it’s player characters.

 In particular, we discuss the merits of pre-generated characters for one-shot scenarios and convention games, making the characters the focus of the game and some tips for lazy GMs.